confidential-containers/guest-components/confidential-data-hub/README.md

 Finally on the abscence of a configuration, CDH will be configured with the `offline_fs_kbc` Key Broker Client (KBC).
 ### Client Tool

-A client tool to interact with ttrpc CDH is provided. run the following to build
+A client tool to interact with CDH is provided.

+#### ttRPC Client Tool

+run the following to build
 ```shell
 git clone https://github.com/confidential-containers/guest-components
 cd guest-components/confidential-data-hub/hub